educational-resources-and-services/bibletags-widget/widgetAPI.md

 - The `chapter` parameters must contain an integer between 1-150
 - The `verse` parameters must contain an integer between 0-176 (where 0 is used for psalm headings)
 - The `usfm` parameters must contain [USFM 3](https://ubsicap.github.io/usfm/) format to allow for some inline styles, footnotes and cross references.
-- `wordNum`-like parameters must be >= 1, representing the word number in the verse as split by `splitPlainTextVerseIntoWords`.
+- `wordNum`-like parameters must be >= 1, representing the word number in the verse as split by `splitVerseIntoWords`.
-- Verse content (i.e. `plaintext` or `usfm`) sent to the [show](#show) function or `fetchVerseCallback`'s `contentCallback` will have its word count checked against the word count of the current tagging of this verse.
+- Verse content (i.e. `plaintext` or `usfm`) sent to the [show()](#show) function or `fetchVerseCallback`'s `contentCallback` will have its word count checked against the word count of the current tagging of this verse.
 If there is inconsistency, original language tagging will not be available while the inconsistency awaits review.

 ## setUp()